|Donald Preece memorial day|

 The Design Research Group page provides information about research here in design theory and related topics.
 It includes a page devoted to design resources on the Web.
 It also contains details of our EPSRC-funded project "A Web-based resource for design theory", whose official website is at DesignTheory.org.

-The 24th British Combinatorial Conference will be held at Royal Holloway, University of London, from 30 June to 5 July 2013.
+The 25th British Combinatorial Conference will be held at the University of Warwick, from 6 to 10 July 2013.

 One of the best things about being a mathematician is the opportunity to travel.
 I have kept various travel diaries.
 There are some other diaries here too, including Chapter 1 of my autobiography and a readable version of my 2008 G. C. Steward Lectures at Cambridge.